Posted April 2025

 Monthly labor force and unemployment

-- As of February 2025, Spokane County has experienced notable employment and unemployment trends.
-Employment levels remain relatively stable, with a slight decrease in total labor force, employment and unemployment.
+As of March 2025, Spokane County has experienced notable employment and unemployment trends.
+Employment levels remain relatively stable, with a slight decrease in total labor force, employment, and unemployment.

 Unemployment rate, not seasonally adjusted